MINUSMA l Peacekeepers ready to serve

 In 2013, the Secretariat undertook the first revised survey based on the new methodological framework.
 The General Assembly, upon considering the data collected and presented in the associated report of the Secretary-General (A/68/813), welcomed the results of the revised survey in its resolution 68/281.
 The General Assembly also decided to establish a single rate of reimbursement to countries contributing contingent personnel to United Nations field operations in the amount of $1,332 per-person per-month as from 1 July 2014, increasing to $1,365 per-person per-month as from 1 July 2016, and increasing to $1,410 per-person per-month as from 1 July 2017.

-The current reimbursement rate of $1,428 per-person per-month for uniformed personnel deployed in formed units was established by the General Assembly in its 2018 resolution 72/285.
-This reimbursement rate has been in effect since 1 July 2018.
+In 2017, the Secretariat undertook the second survey applying the new methodology.
+The data collected were presented in the report of the Secretary-General (A/72/728).
+A reimbursement rate of $1,428 per-person per-month for uniformed personnel deployed in formed units was established by the General Assembly in its 2018 resolution 72/285.
+This reimbursement rate was in effect from 1 July 2018 to 30 June 2022.